Anulav/RepoDoc/README.md

 <img src="https://github.com/Anulav/GitConfig/blob/main/RepoDoCIndexFile.png">

-PS: This is a very sketchy program.
-So if you are thinking of Best Practices and stuff.
-This is not the repo to be taken as reference :) .
+PS: This is a very sketchy,messy program.
+Not the repo to be looked for best practices and stuff :) .